stonefonly/NmrLineGuru/README.md

 <a target="_blank" href="https://doi.org/10.1039/c5cp05417f">[DOI]</a>
 <a target="_blank" href="https://drive.google.com/open?id=0B3uitI9T92-gaDhDdDU5WDhoT1U">[PDF]</a>

+Purdue University hereby grants you a limited, personal, revocable, nonexclusive, nonassignable, license and right to access and use NmrLineGuru as an end-user solely for your educational, academic, and scholarly endeavors.
+All commercial uses are excluded from this grant.

-**For commercial use**, please contact us directly to obtain a license (Copyright @ Purdue Research Foundation, 2019)
+**For commercial use**, please contact us at otcip@prf.org to obtain a license.

 Please email me (ustcfy '[AT]' gmail '[DOT]' com) if you have suggestions or need consulting service.